 Direct Current (DC)

-Domestic DC (Direct Current) powered fans have become more commonly available in the Australian market since 2010.
+Domestic DC (Direct Current) powered ceiling fans have become more commonly available in the Australian market since 2010.

-DC fans need a transformer that converts AC into DC.
+DC ceiling fans need a transformer that converts AC into DC.
 The transformer is either inside the motor housing or separated and located in the ceiling.
-As a result, DC fans have several advantages: they are more energy-efficient, offer more speeds, and are quieter.
+As a result, DC ceiling fans have several advantages: they are more energy-efficient, offer more speeds, and are quieter.

 Because they use magnets of opposing polarity to turn the blades, and this way, there is less resistance.
 Therefore, they use less electricity (up to 70%).
 Also, the flow is constant with DC, whereas AC changes polarity at 50 Hz.